emilstu/CAE_Feature_Extraction/README.md

 The results from the automatic segmentation and clustering will be saved in the patient folder for classification (marked output)

 ## Running the program
-All the data directories are by default set according to the recomended data structure.
-For programs using results from other programs (FeEx and SVM) some direcotories have to to specified.
+All the data directories are by default set according to the recommended data structure.
+For programs using results from other programs (FeEx and SVM) some directories have to be specified.
 ### 2D/3D Convolutional Autoencoder
 ```bash
 python3 main.py CAE -h